lebao3105/hive/CONTRIBUTING.md

 To get started with development, read the [Getting started](./README.md#getting-started) section of the `./README.md` file.

+There's a TODO file which the name says it all: list our wanted features.
+You can pick one and start working!

+A separate branch from "main" is recommended.
+After you finish your work, make a PR on GitHub and I will look for that.

 ## Linting

 To lint your code with `pylint`, run the following commands from the top-level directory of the repository: